-This sourdough pain de mie is a sandwich bread that radiates warmth and coziness.
+This sourdough pain de mie sandwich bread radiates warmth and coziness.
 As-is, it's remarkably soft, but crisps up in total when exposed to the heat of a toaster, transforming into the perfect stage for quality butter and all the jams and jellies made through the summer.
-There’s a depth of flavor to be found here, too: flavor that strikes a delicate balance between sweetness and warmth.
+There's a depth of flavor to be found here, too: flavor that strikes a delicate balance between sweetness and warmth.

 And yet, my recipe can hardly be called complicated or involved.
 You can use a ripe sourdough starter directly, make a mild overnight levain, and even push the proof of the dough overnight until the next day.
 This sort of back pocket bread is something every baker should have in their repertoire.
 An “oh man we have guests coming tonight?!” bread — much like my focaccia recipe.

 This recipe is quite straightforward, the only extra effort required is adding a few pats of butter into the dough during mixing.
 I opt to mix, shape, and bake it the same day.
 The removal of an overnight cold proof means less sourness in the result, which is welcome in a sweet-ish bread such as this.

 This style of bread is sometimes called a “Pullman Loaf,” or simply just “sandwich bread,” but they all have the same undeniable characteristics: a soft and minimal crust, a slightly sweet flavor, warmth and depth from just enough butter in the dough, and an ethereally light interior.
 It's typically baked in a straight-sided Pullman loaf pan with a lid, but I often just bake this sans lid, as you can see below.

 It's rare for me to bake bread without any whole grain flour, but this is an exception.
 In

 This pain de mie is a sort of baseline recipe, one that targets a mild and light flavor profile.
 Future iterations will surely work in whole grains — I've been playing with a significant addition of whole white wheat, and it's fantastic — but as a starting point, this bread is perfect.